ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ipv6/guide.en-asia.md

 >
 > `net.ipv6.conf.all.accept_ra=0`
 >
-> Once this has been done, you can apply those rules by executing the following command: `sh sysctl -p`.
+> Once this has been done, you can apply those rules by executing the following command: `sudo sysctl -p`.
 >

 #### Step 1: Connect to your server via SSH